Bowman Scholar Program Summary

 research project + summer internship + graduate education + early selection in the Nuclear Navy

-Ideally, there will be ten to twenty Bowman Scholar appointments per year, however, the actual number of appointees for a given academic year will be dependent upon the number of applicants among the second class midshipmen, the quality of the applications and the available funding resources.
+Ideally, there will be about twenty to twenty-five Bowman Scholar appointments per year, however, the actual number of appointees for a given academic year will be dependent upon the number of applicants among the second-class midshipmen, the quality of the applications and the available funding resources.
+More information about the Bowman Scholar Program can be found in AcDean Instruction 1531.69.